The volunteers make parkrun happen; they run the local events.

 The Warm Up Leader carries out a basic warm up routine to get both minds and bodies ready for our junior parkrun events.

-Lead Bike cycles on ahead of the front runners to show them the way and to give other park users a friendly warning that hordes ofp articipants are heading their way.
+Lead Bike cycles ahead of the front participants to show them the way and to advise other park users that parkrunners are on the way.

 We strongly advise all bike riders to wear the appropriate safety gear, especially a properly fitted cycle helmet.

-Pacer volunteers then agree to identify themselves to the other participants (usually by wearing tabards or carrying pacer flags), and try as best they can, to run to the agreed time, as evenly paced as possible.
+Pacer volunteers (5k only) agree to identify themselves to the other participants (by wearing tabards or carrying pacer flags), and try to complete the course in the agreed time, as evenly paced as possible.

-At the end of the run, tokens will need to be sorted back into the correct order ready for next week.
+The Token Sorter sorts the finish tokens into the correct order ready for next week.

-The Volunteer Co-ordinator is responsible for maintaining an events volunteer rosters and ensuring that there are enough people to fill all the roles each week.
+The Volunteer Co-ordinator maintains the volunteer roster ensuring that there are enough people to fill all the roles each week.